 Originally from Chicago, Elmer Belt moved to Los Angeles with his family at age 9.
-He did a bachelors, 1916, and a masters, 1917 at University of California Berkeley, and an M.D.
-(1920) at the University of California Medical School in San Francisco.
-He followed this with a residency in General Surgery at Peter Bent Brigham Hospital in Boston.
+He did a bachelors, 1916, and a masters, 1917 at University of California Berkeley.
 He married his high-school girlfriend in 1918.
-Afterwards they lived in Los Angeles all their lives.
+He qualified as M.D. in 1920 at the University of California Medical School in San Francisco.
+As his first son had been in a serious motor accident, and as he was not satisfied with the orthopedic treatment at the UCLA, he applied for a residency in General Surgery at Peter Bent Brigham Hospital in Boston, where his son could be treated by Dr Lovett.
+Afterwards they returned to and lived in Los Angeles for the rest of their lives.
 Belt opened a private practice.

 From 1939 through 1954 Belt served as the President of the State Board of Public Health, having been first appointed by California Governor Culbert Olsen and then reappointed by Governor Earl Warren for each of Warren's three terms in office.
 While treating Warren, Belt was able to put the case for a medical school at UCLA, which opened in 1946.
 He was not only instrumental in the founding of the UCLA School of Medicine, he found its first dean, and continued to support it for his whole life.
 Dr. Belt had privileges as a staff, attending, or consulting urologist at many hospitals around Los Angeles County and taught as Clinical Professor of Surgery (Urology) in the UCLA School of Medicine.
 He was acknowledged as a specialist for prostate problems.

-In 1950, when he was 57, Belt became the first surgeon in the US to do sex change operations on a regular basis, many on patients referred by Harry Benjamin.
-He also just predated the team led by Poul Fogh-Andersen in Copenhagen, and he was doing vaginoplasty using skin grafts from the thigh, buttocks or back while the Fogh-Andersen team was was doing only orchiectomy and penectomy.
+In 1950, when he was 57, Belt was contacted by Harry Benjamin who was starting to accept transsexual patients, and was looking for competent and willing surgeons.
+At some point after that Belt became the first surgeon in the US to do sex change operations on a regular basis, many on patients referred by Harry Benjamin.
+While he was associated with the UCLA School of Medicine, he did not perform his operations there.
+They were usually done at the Good Samaritan Hospital.
+He predated the team led by Poul Fogh-Andersen in Copenhagen, and he was doing vaginoplasty using skin grafts from the thigh, buttocks or back while the Fogh-Andersen team was doing only orchiectomy and penectomy.
 While most surgeons would not do a castration because of the mayhem laws in effect in California and most other states, Belt got around this by preserving the testicles, pushing them into the abdomen, to preserve the hormones that they produced and to avoid charges of mayhem.
 He regarded this as good practice.
 As he explained to a colleague: “It is not necessary to disturb the patient’s endocrine balance to maintain his condition as a transsexual since the faulty tissues lay within the substance of the testis in the first place.”

 Belt was also interested in doing surgery for trans men.
 He corresponded with Harry Benjamin about how to do this.
 Benjamin mentioned the flap techniques that Harold Gillies had done for Michael Dillon, but was unsure that such a procedure was worth following.
 Belt did have a trans man client who had had breast reduction from another Los Angeles surgeon, and as he had a cystic ovary, hysterectomy was medically justified anyway.
 Phalloplasty was considered, but in the end was not done.

-One of his associates, his nephew, the urologist Willard E Goodwin, asked Rollin Perkins, a professor of law about the mayhem statutes in 1954.
+Willard E Goodwin asked Rollin Perkins, a professor of law, about the mayhem statutes in 1954.
 Perkins acknowledged that there was a “want of judicial decision on the point” and advised caution given the uncertainty and the prejudice.
-Belt ceased the operations at the end of 1954, Annette Dolan, who did her own auto-orchiectomy, having been one of his last patients, when a committee of doctors at UCLA, including psychiatrist Frederick Worden and Willard Goodwin, decided against the practice.
+A committee of doctors at UCLA, including Goodwin and psychiatrist Frederick Worden, decided against the practice, and Goodwin ceased doing so.
+Belt also ceased although as he never did the operations at UCLA he was not affected by the decision.
+Annette Dolan, who did her own auto-orchiectomy, was one of his last patients.

 In 1956, Dixie MacLane was arrested in Los Angeles by a vindictive policeman, and although she had had her surgery in Mexico, Dr Lyman Stewart from Belt’s practice provided supportive written testimony as did Harry Benjamin.

-Belt had restarted quietly.
-As he wrote to Benjamin, he considered himself a softie who found it hard to turn away such desperate patients.
+Both Belt and Goodwin had restarted quietly.
+As Belt wrote to Benjamin, he considered himself a softie who found it hard to turn away such desperate patients.
 In 1956, he did completion surgery on Barbara Wilcox, who was one of the first trans women to receive female-hormone injections and who in 1941 had successfully petitioned the Superior Court of California to change her name and to legally become a woman.
-A notable patient was Agnes who approached UCLA psychiatrist Robert Stoller in 1958.
-Stoller convinced himself that she was intersex rather than transsexual, and referred her to Belt for surgery.
-Also that year, Belt saw an 18-year-old trans woman “who is trans-sexual and earnestly desires an operative procedure for the change of his sex”, but as he explained to Benjamin, he turned her away for being under the age of medical consent.

 Patricia Morgan, from New York came in 1961, but it took four months before a bed could be found in a hospital for Belt’s type of surgery.
 Then she had to wait another two months for the second phase, the vaginoplasty.
 And then she developed urinary problems and Belt had to do a third operation.